davidsmith2/css-helpers/README.md

 ### Add it to your project

-You can install it using bower
+You can install it using npm

 ```
-bower install css-helpers-lib
+npm install less-helpers
 ```

 Or you can download it manualy and add it to your project.